 Plus, as you use the boxes multiple times, they’ll begin to break down and fall apart – even the good boxes!
 You’ll have to be careful as well not to set them down outside in any wet grass, and that’s just too much to keep right!

-So, we’re going to need some plastic bins.
+So, we’re going to want some plastic bins.
 Plastic bins are ideal because they can be heavy-duty, they’re water-protected (from ground/floor water and drips), and they’re easy to find.

 One FREE Option: Pool Buckets